awillats/circuit-visualizer-p5/README.md

 # Major Issues:
 - all node creation functions reference global variables, this makes it difficult to extend

+- [ ] signal propogation for correlation inspection is "too correlated"

 # Feature requests:
+- [ ] should fork-shaped and collider shaped reachability be undirected?

+- [ ] calculate "passes through node X" reachability
+    - [ ] this is like a ternary reachability i suppose!
+    - [ ] and precursor for "what if condition"
+- [~] split edge drawing and matrix highlights into 2 functions
+    - dangerous because of semi-arbitrary visualization criteria

 - [ ] have data generation, but currently only works with pure sources
     - can't handle reciprocal nodes as upstream sources
     - probably depends on (cycle-compatible) topological sort for resolution